 AI is a hot topic right now.
 While a lot of the conversation surrounding advanced AI techniques such as deep learning and machine learning can be chalked up to hype, the underlying tools have been proven to provide real value.
 Even better, the tools aren’t as hard to use as you might think.
 As Keras author Francois Chollet said in Deep Learning with Python: “Don’t believe the short-term hype, but do believe in the long-term vision.”

-In our upcoming webinar, Accelerating Deep Learning with GPUs, Anaconda Director of Community Innovation Stan Seibert will break through the hype and share some insights on what AI really is.
-He’ll then provide practical examples showcasing the myriad ways businesses are leveraging AI today, and how you can get started using Anaconda Enterprise, the AI/ML enablement platform from Anaconda.
+In our webinar Accelerating Deep Learning with GPUs, now available on-demand, Anaconda Director of Community Innovation Stan Seibert breaks through the hype and shares some insights on what AI really is.
+He then provides practical examples showcasing the myriad ways businesses are leveraging AI today, and how you can get started using Anaconda Enterprise, the AI/ML enablement platform from Anaconda.

 At the end of this webinar, you’ll be comfortable explaining your company’s AI strategy at the next board meeting and training your own deep learning models on your laptop.